gueff/myMVC_docs/configuration.md

 **MVC_ENV**
 In the `public/` folder you will find an `.env` file.
 There the variable `MVC_ENV` is declared.
 This variable declares what Environment is valid for myMVC.
 You can name the value as you like - But common values are: `develop`, `test`, `production`.

-Make sure, that the corresponding environment config file does exist in your module
+Make sure the corresponding environment config file does exist in your module
 (Schema: `/modules/{moduleName}/etc/config/{moduleName}/config/{environment}.php`).

 _Example_